How To Find Real Crude Oil Sellers And Buyers In Nigeria

 1).
 Availability of Funds:

 To buy or sell crude oil from Nigeria, you’d need to have a lot of money, usually multi-millions of dollars.
-This is the reason several people find it difficult to venture into the crude oil brokerage business.
+This is a reason several people find it difficult to venture into the crude oil brokerage business since they can’t find a crude oil seller or crude oil buyer that has the financial capacity to act.

 Usually, when a crude oil buyer indicates interest, they’d have to show the seller that they have proof of funds.

-If a transaction is to pull through eventually, the crude oil seller with an allocation would also have to have the cash-value of the crude oil in their bank accounts before the NNPC can ship the crude oil.
-But since most crude oil sellers don’t have this some crude oil brokers have the ability to raise the money, and so, source the crude oil on behalf of the crude oil seller with an allocation, receive the ICPO in their business name, and leverage the crude oil seller’s allocation from the NNPC to ship the crude oil, while settling the original crude seller with the allocation.
+If a transaction is to pull through eventually, the crude oil seller with an ability to supply would have to pay 100% for the crude oil cargo before the NNPC can sell to them on FOB basis, afterwhich they go on to resell the crude oil on CIF basis.
+But since most crude oil sellers don’t have this some crude oil brokers have the ability to raise the money, and so, source the crude oil on behalf of the crude oil seller with the ability to lift crude oil, receive the ICPO in their business name, and leverage the crude oil seller’s connections from the NNPC to purchase and ship the crude oil, while settling the original crude seller with the a commission.

-In the event that the crude oil seller can afford to have the money in their bank accounts, the broker can negotiate a cut per barrel sold on every barrel that is successfully sold.
-It could be 50 cents per barrel, lesser, or a bit more.
+In the event that the crude oil seller can afford to have the money for the transaction, the crude oil broker can negotiate a commission per barrel sold on every barrel that is successfully sold.
+It could be 50 cents per barrel, lesser, or more.

 2).
 You’d Need A Crude Oil Seller:

-As stated in the previous point, a crude oil buyer will have to find a genuine crude oil seller or crude oil broker in Nigeria to be able to transact reliably.
-To verify their authenticity, you’d need to ensure the crude oil seller or crude oil broker can provide a proof of product, while you the crude oil buyer will provide a proof of funds.
+As stated in the previous point, a crude oil buyer will have to find a genuine crude oil seller or crude oil broker in Nigeria to be able to transact successfully.
+To verify their authenticity, you’d need to ensure the crude oil seller or crude oil broker can use a very reasonable procedure, show proof of past performance, show ability to post a performance bond, while the crude oil buyer will provide a proof of funds.

 3).
 You’d Need A Crude Oil Buyer: